akilaa-s/api-automation/README.md

 Script to run test - npx mocha test/*/*.js
 ---------
 # initial setup - from scratch
-1. npm init
+1. npm init and install dependencies
-and install dependencies
+2. add .gitignore and place nodemodules in it

 # dependencies
 axios - npm i axios